What is Jojoba Oil?

 Jojoba Oil is antibacterial

-Because jojoba oil is non-comedogenic, it is incredibly similar to the oils that your body naturally produces.
-When applied to your body topically, your body can barely tell the difference between jojoba oil and the oils that your body naturally produces.
-This aids in the ability of jojoba oil to help regulate the production of sebum oil while remaining absorbent enough to prevent cloning pores and causing acne breakouts.
+Since Jojoba Oil is non-comedogenic, it is extremely similar to the oils that your body produces naturally.
+When applied topically, the body can barely tell the difference between Jojoba Oil and naturally produced oils.
+This allows Jojoba Oil to help regulating the production of sebum oil while remaining absorbent enough to prevent clogging pores and causing acne breakouts.

-Jojoba Oil contains vitamin E and other antioxidants that help protect your skin from sunburns and other damage. if you have already experienced a sunburn though, your skin is likely dehydrated and irritated.
-Jojoba Oil moisturizes and soothes your skin when this happens.
+Jojoba Oil contains Vitamin E and other antioxidants that help to protect the skin from sunburns and other damage.
+Jojoba Oil also moisturizes and soothes sunburnt skin reducing dehydration and irritations.